Over the years, I've been told I look like a lot of different people.

 At the beginning of every semester during art school I would hear a variety of comments along the lines of, "did you know you look like Bob Ross?
 You must be good at painting!"
 Both those statements are relative.

 I live with a Mormon couple and have been fortunate enough to join them on some worldly travels.
-This included a month-long trip to Mongolia in Summer 2016.
+This included a month-long trip to Mongolia one summer.
 During this time I spent $2 on a haircut at the local salon.
 I've never had so many people laugh at me as they repeatedly said, "Conor McGregor, Conor McGregor"

 "You could be 'Lil Pricky', his rapping protégé."

-For the 2015 office Halloween party, someone decided to dress up as me.
+For an office Halloween party, someone decided to dress up as me.